the paratheatre workings

 Antero:

-It’s very seductive.
-But then the self-discipline of this medium requires that we adhere to a higher principle than the ecstatic alone, which by itself is about seduction.
-The thing is … once you can access a particular state and you can let it go … there is a greater chance of recall.
-It’s actually when you remain attached that the recall is more difficult.
-What happens when you dis-identify from the state, no matter how wonderful it is, is that you create some space between you and that condition.
-And that space is what the memory requires.
-If you’re too glued to it … I think it inhibits the memory function.
-You start getting confused … thinking this is who I am, I am a tree with bees!
-It becomes a delusion.
-In the context of the moment it’s very real.
-But in the context of … when the ritual is over … it’s a delusion.
-The ritual is over and there you are, just standing in a big dance studio or wherever you are.
+It’s can be very seductive and why paratheatre is aslo medium of self-discipline where we adhere to techniques and skill sets that allow for development and mastery.
+The thing is, once you can access a particular state and you can let it go, there is a far greater chance of recall.
+It’s actually when you remain attached that the recall becomes obscured.
+What happens when you dis-identify from the state, no matter how wonderful it is, you create some space between you and that condition.
+And that space is what memory requires.
+If you’re too glued to any state, I think it inhibits the memory function.
+You start getting confused into thinking this is some ideal or worse yet, your identity.
+In the context of the moment it can feel very real but in the context of when the ritual is over, if you cling to it well, that looks like self-delusion to me.
+When the ritual is over, you are still alone with yourself.

 Jessica: I want to ask you as the guide of that process … as a guide what valuable lessons have you learnt?